Neet-Nestor/98Point6-Drop-Token/README.md

 Then run by typing `java Main`

 ## Game Rule
-Drop Token takes place on a 4x4 grid.
+Drop Token takes place on a nxn (default 4x4) grid.
 A token is dropped along a column (labeled 1-4) and said token goes to the lowest unoccupied row of the board.
 A player wins when they have 4 tokens next to each other either along a row, in a column, or on a diagonal.
 If the board is filled, and nobody has won then the game is a draw.
 Each player takes a turn, starting with player 1, until the game reaches either win or draw.
 If a player tries to put a token in a column that is already full, that results in an error state, and the player must play again until the play a valid move.

 ## Interface
 - `PUT` \<column\> (OK | ERROR | WIN | DRAW)